 The academic program is designed to provide Pharm.D. candidates with opportunities to develop the knowledge, skills, and behaviors required of a competent and ethical practicing pharmacist.
-The program's fourth academic year is designed to provide candidates with opportunities to 1) practice acquired skills, 2) use learned pharmacy knowledge, and 3) exhibit professional behaviors.
-Basic drug knowledge is considered essential to candidate success during these experiences and opportunities.
-To ensure that each candidate is equipped with the basic drug knowledge to succeed in the fourth year of the program, all candidates enrolled within the third year of the academic program (P3 candidate) will be assessed for basic drug knowledge.
-This High Risk Drug Knowledge Assessment (HRDKA) will be administered each year, typically early in the Spring semester to stuents in the P3 year.
-Each P3 candidate must provide proof of drug knowledge competency through achievement of 75% or greater score upon the HRDKA.
-P3 candidates failing to meet or exceed the HRDKA's criterion will be required to successfully complete remediation exercises and to pass the HRDKA prior to enrollment within the program's Advanced Pharmacy Practice Experiences (P4 clerkships).
+The program's fourth academic year, comprised of Advance Pharmay Practice Experiences (APPEs), is designed to provide candidates with opportunities to 1) practice acquired skills, 2) use learned pharmacy knowledge, and 3) exhibit professional behaviors.
+To ensure that candidates have the knowledge and skills essential to candidate success and patient safety during these experiences, an assessment program of the Pre-APPE curriculum, consisting of professional years 1, 2, and 3 is conducted.
+This includes assessment of basic drug knowledge via the Drug Knowledge Assessment (DKA), typically administered early in the Spring semester to students in the P3 year.
+Each P3 candidate must provide proof of drug knowledge competency through achievement of 75% or greater score upon the DKA.
+P3 candidates failing to meet or exceed the DKA's criterion will be required to successfully complete remediation exercises and to pass the DKA prior to enrollment within the program's Advanced Pharmacy Practice Experiences (P4 clerkships).
 The cost of the remediation may be borne by the student.

-The HRDKA will cover the following domains:
+The DKA will cover the following domains: